schuetzgroup/sdt-python/README.rst

 A repository of tutorials is provided at https://github.com/schuetzgroup/sdt-python-tutorials.
-Extensive API documentation can be found at https://schuetzgroup.github.io/sdt-python.
+API documentation can be found at https://schuetzgroup.github.io/sdt-python.

 If you use ``sdt-python`` in a project resulting in a scientific publication,